 Louise’s next appearance on Radio Berkshire will be at 2pm on Thursday 8thNovember for anyone who wants to tune in.

-There are a wide variety of instrumental and vocal groups on offer; from the auditioned Chamber Choir to the fully inclusive Rock Choir and from the selective Jazz Ensemble to the Lower School Orchestra which includes every student in Years 7 and 8.
-Music also plays a leading role in Assemblies and Chapel services and all students look forward to the Headmaster’s weekly Hymn Practice.
+There are a wide variety of extra-curricular ensembles on offer; from the auditioned Chamber Choir to the fully inclusive Rock Choir and from the selective Soul Band to the Lower School Orchestra, which includes every pupil in Years 7 and 8.
+Music also plays a leading role in Assemblies and Chapel services and all pupils look forward to the weekly Hymn Practice often taken by the Headmaster!

-All groups take advantage of regular opportunities to perform throughout the year in highprofile concerts and events in College and in the local community.
-Professional musicians regularly visit the College offering demonstrations and master classes and students are taken on trips to concerts in the local area and in London.
-Students also enjoy individual instrumental and vocal lessons from our dedicated team of peripatetic musicians.
+All groups take advantage of regular opportunities to perform throughout the year in high-profile concerts and events both in College and in collaboration with neighbouring schools.
+Professional musicians regularly visit the College offering demonstrations and master classes and pupils are taken on trips to concerts in the local area and in London.
+Many pupils also enjoy individual instrumental and vocal lessons from our dedicated team of peripatetic musicians.